 - Feeling sleepy – this usually improves within a few weeks of starting treatment

-- Changes in the way your liver works – you will have blood tests to check for this.
-Some men need to stop taking the drug.
+- Changes in the way your liver works – some men need to stop taking the drug.
 The liver nearly always goes back to normal after treatment ends

-- A cough and breathlessness this affects about 1 in 20 men (5%)
+- A cough and breathlessness affects about 1 in 20 men (5%)

 - Heart changes – bicalutamide can affect the way the heart works in about 1 in 20 men (5%).
 This can cause an increase in blood pressure and swelling of the legs (oedema).
 Let you doctor or nurse know straight away if you have any chest pain

 - Low levels of red blood cells (anaemia) that may cause tiredness and breathlessness